mcranston18/mcranston18.github.io/_posts/2016-11-04-on-changes.md

 ## TL;DR

 `$onChanges` will not fire just because a bindable object changes.
 If you need to know every time the object changes, you will have to pass in a new/copied version of the object, or use `$doCheck`.
-[Here is a live example on plnkr](http://plnkr.co/edit/rJZdWgOhwqSkz3spg3TS?p=preview).
+[Here is a live example on plnkr.co](http://plnkr.co/edit/rJZdWgOhwqSkz3spg3TS?p=preview).

 ## The Problem

-Image we have a data object that gets passed into a child component:
+Imagine we have a data object that gets passed into a child component:
 {% highlight javascript %}
 $ctrl.data = {color: blue};
 {% endhighlight %}